 What you need to grow cinnamon at home

-A rise in popularity of organic gardening has made urban gardening much easier.
+A rise in the popularity of organic gardening has made urban gardening much easier.
 You no longer need a large piece of land to sow your own vegetables and spices.

-All you need is a space with sunlight and access to water, and the other tools are available online or in specialized agriculture stores.
+All you need is a space with sunlight and access to water, and the other tools are available online or in specialized agricultural stores.

 You’ll need the following items:

 - Small pots for the first growth.
-As with most cases, to grow cinnamon at home you’ll have to first start with an “incubation” period.
+As with most cases, to grow cinnamon at home, you’ll have to first start with an “incubation” period.
 We’ll talk about this in a later step.

-- Combination of acidic soil, Spagnum peat moss, and perlite.
+- Combination of acidic soil, sphagnum peat moss, and perlite.
 For this spice to develop, it needs a loose and sandy topsoil so that the water drains well.It’s also important to have a high content of organic material.

 - A well-lit place, however not exposed to direct sunlight.
 Cinnamon prefers humid climates.
 That’s why if you want to successfully grow cinnamon at home, the area you place it at home is absolutely fundamental.